 - representing public corporations in criminal and regulatory investigations by federal and provincial authorities;

 - advising corporations during anti-dumping and countervailing duty investigations.

 Geneviève completed her degree in civil law and her Master of Business Administration at Université de Sherbrooke.
 Through the co-op program, Geneviève completed an internship with the internal audit team of a major public Canadian corporation.
 She also spent a semester studying international law at Université de Montpellier 1 in France.

-Geneviève is the President of the board of the Young Directors of the Institute for Governance of Private and Public Organizations.
+Geneviève is a member of the board of the Association des MBA du Québec.
+Between 2017 and 2019, Geneviève acted as President of the board of the Young Directors of the Institute for Governance of Private and Public Organizations.